kolos666/Better-featured-section-display-at-OpenSea/README.md

 ## Credits

-Big thanks for all user of Polski Kryptoznaczek (Polish Crypto Stamp) discord channel https://discord.com/invite/YWpAGBwhqa Special thanks for rutilicus#9148 for mentoring (He is better then phil and for free;).
+Big thanks for all user of Polski Kryptoznaczek (Polish Crypto Stamp) discord channel https://discord.com/invite/YWpAGBwhqa Special thanks for rutilicus#9148 for mentoring (He is better then Phil and for free;).